What to see in the south of Sri Lanka? Where are the best beaches in the south of Sri Lanka? Where to stay in this part of Sri Lanka?

 There are many places which offer massage in the south of Sri Lanka.
-We tried a few, but only we highly recommend Secret Root Spa & The Secret Guesthouse.
-They offer one of the most amazing spa experience in the south of Sri Lanka.
+We tried a few, but we highly recommend Secret Root Spa & The Secret Guesthouse.
+They offer one of the most amazing spa experiences in the south of Sri Lanka.
 Check it out here.

 11. Head to Polhena Beach to swim with turtles

-Polhena is one of our favorite area in the south of Sri Lanka.
+Polhena is one of our favorite areas in the south of Sri Lanka.
 It’s peaceful with lush vegetation and beautiful turquoise water.
-The sea is shallow with coral reef to protect the bay.
-It is the ideal spot for a relaxed swim and the observation of underwater fauna such as turtle.
+The sea is shallow with coral reefs to protect the bay.
+It is the ideal spot for a relaxed swim and the observation of underwater fauna such as turtles.

 12. Party at Doctor’s House